 The topic comes to mind most recently with Emirates Team NZ’s glorious defeat of giants Team Oracle USA.
 Emirates Team NZ displayed all the qualities of innovation by disrupting the way sailing is performed on their boats, whilst staying within the strict rules set by the competition.
 Thinking outside of the box and acting quickly on the opportunity to add cycles to their boat gave what turned out to be enough time to perfect this ‘new way of doing’.
 They planned well, they developed a great team culture, they innovated, they practised, and they constantly improved.

 Much like many scenarios in the business world as soon as Team Oracle USA got wind of it (excuse the pun) they tried to imitate.
 However, this lack of true innovation (aka ‘nonovation’) is what led to a half-hearted attempt of imitating Emirates Team NZ and adding just the one cycle to their boat. (and of course eventually removing it!)
-When innovation is created, earned, and not copied, it truly reaps the benefits, as we have experienced with the cup now being New Zealand’s again.
+When innovation is created, earned, and not copied, it truly reaps the benefits.
+We have experienced this with the cup now being New Zealand’s again.

 OH The irony!…

 Now while you might think we are worried, we are not.
 Whilst these examples represent a case of copying online content (which by the way is illegal and a good topic for another article!) we know exactly the time, smarts and effort it takes to be able to offer the value we do to our customers and there is a reason we have crafted those messages over time, because we have successfully proven them.
-Much like Emirates Team NZ you can’t just jump on the bandwagon and expect the same results, you have to have the vision and the guts to truly innovate and then improve on all the learnings you gain doing it.
+Much like Emirates Team NZ you can’t just jump on the bandwagon and expect the same results.
+You need the vision and the guts to truly innovate and then improve on the learnings you gain doing it.

 If you want to talk to the true marketing innovators, then get in touch with VOLOM, the nationwide marketing business.